Xx-hugo-xX/LP2_P2/README.md

 allowing that Object to give a score, then managed by a class dedicates to storing the scores by creating, reading and writing to a file.

+### Design Patterns

+The design patterns applied to this project were the requested Game Loop, Update Method and Double Buffer design patterns, although the second one was breached, in part, as the update methods ended up being placed in the GameLoop class.
+The reason why these patterns were used are as follows:

+Game Loop - Decouple the input processing, updating and rendering times from the player's input, allowing the game to run as we see it without stopping and waiting for the player's input;

+Update Method - Create a logic of objects seemingly independent by telling each of them to update their behaviour one frame at a time;

+Double Buffer - Simulate an instantaneous sequence of operations in order to display the game's graphics to the player without stopping the game.

 ### Collisons

 Every Object contains a collider, an array of integers with the x, y, lenght and